yildizmy/e-wallet/backend/src/main/resources/docs/how_to_run.md

 ```
 <br/>

-At this step, the application starts on your default browser (http://localhost:3000/) and can be tested.
-By using Postman, etc.
+At this step, the application starts on your default browser (http://localhost:3000/) and can be tested by using Postman, etc.
 API endpoints can also be tested.
 For this purpose, see the details on [How to test?](how_to_test.md) section.

 <br/>